franbach/conduit/README.md

 end
 ```

-**Note:** OpenAI's Chat Completions API uses `data:` fields with JSON payloads.
-The response format includes `choices[0].delta.content` for streaming text chunks and `choices[0].finish_reason` when the stream completes.
+**Note:** OpenAI's Responses API uses `data:` fields with JSON payloads.
+The response format includes a `type` field to identify event types (`response.output_text.delta` for streaming text chunks, `response.completed` when the stream finishes).
 The `parser` extracts the delta content from each chunk as it arrives, allowing you to display the response in real-time.

 ### Callback System